re-belli/Red-Team/README.md

 # Offensive Security Notes: Unredacted
 **Be advised: hot takes ahead.
 These are the things people don’t say out loud.**
+**When I talk about OPSEC, it focuses around CrowdStrike.
+Most of my experience involves going against it.
+I plan to experiment more with MDE due to its easy integration with the Microsoft ecosystem, which most companies utilize.**

 ## Guides
 https://web.archive.org/web/20221126165225/https://scund00r.com/all/oscp/2018/02/25/passing-oscp.html#enumeration